El Paso, TX

 The Resler location has a meat market, bakery, a section for other groceries, and a restaurant that is served deli style (you order at the counter and select the items you want from the display case).
 The restaurant closes an hour earlier than the store, though (the store closes at 8:00 p.m.–7:00 on Sunday).

 The Chile Relleno did not stand out much from others in the city except for the fact that the rajas con queso on top were so flavorful that they turned it into a somewhat exceptional relleno.
+One notable feature about the rellenos is that they remove the seeds.

 The Shredded Beef Taco was good but was a little lacking in flavor compared to some others in the city.